harvester/docs/docs/vm/backup-restore.md

 _Available as of v1.4.0_

-When creating a new VM Backup / Snapshot, volumes take extra space in the cluster.
-The space management feature is introduced to manage the extra space.

-Users can set snapshot space usage limits at Namespace or VM level.
-By default, there is no limit set.
-The limit will calculate the total extra space usage, including the VM Backup / Snapshot and Volume Snapshot.
+Volumes consume extra disk space in the cluster whenever you create a new virtual machine backup or snapshot.
+To manage this, you can configure space usage limits at the namespace and virtual machine levels.
+The configured values represent the maximum amount of disk space that can be used by all backups and snapshots.
+No limits are set by default.

 ### Set Snapshot Space Usage Limit at Namespace Level